Artifacts of Destruction

 Mayla’s voice draws me back from my wandering among the stars.

-“Soon,” she says, loud enough for him to hear, “Berek will learn greater control.”
+“Soon,” she says, loud enough for him to hear, “he’ll learn greater control.”

 I smile at him.

-“When I touch the web’s balance, I can’t understand it, but I’m part of an endless calm.”
+“When I touch the web’s balance, I’m part of an endless calm.”

-“The web seems alive, and intelligent, and I feel like it’s reaching out to speak with me.”
+“The web seems alive and intelligent, and it seems to be trying to speak with me.”

 “As we agreed, Mayla, you’ll continue Berek’s training.”